oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/RestructuringOutDirectory.md

   6. Let us navigate to the **demo-network** folder.
 We can see that all the auto.tfvars and tfstate files related to Network services are present under **demo_network folder**.
 Terraform operations like terraform init, terraform plan, terraform apply etc., will be executed from within these folders.

       <img width="953" alt="image" src="https://github.com/oracle-devrel/cd3-automation-toolkit/assets/70213341/c2eaa16b-03ab-4c91-acfa-8a23843b6bc3">

      Similarly for all the services, their respective auto.tfvars and tfstate files get grouped under their assigned directories.
 This makes it much easier to manage OCI resources using          terraform for large-scale infrastructures.

+      Likewise, While doing an export from OCI to terraform, you can update the tenancyconfig.properties file with path to outdir_structure_file.properties similar to step1 and from there         follow the steps to run the toolkit for [Non-green field tenancies](/cd3_automation_toolkit/documentation/user_guide/NonGreenField.md).
+With this, all the .sh files with import               commands of a particular OCI service are grouped and can be easily managed.